Streets and Pavements

-The Government has now published advice for safer travel during COVID-19 as restrictions are eased.
-The advice says you should walk, wheel or cycle where this is possible.
-This is available on the NI Direct website.
+The Government has published advice for travel during COVID-19.
+Current advice is to travel for essential journeys only.
+You should walk, wheel or cycle where this is possible.
+Up to date advice is available on the NI Direct website.

 Walking and cycling measures